Spain in the Eurovision Song Contest 1986

 Spain was represented at the Eurovision Song Contest 1986 with the song "Valentino", written by José María Guzmán, and performed by the band Cadillac.
 The Spanish participating broadcaster, Televisión Española (TVE), internally selected its entry for the contest.
 The song, performed in position 9, placed tenth out of twenty competing entries with 51 points.

 Before Eurovision

 Televisión Española (TVE) internally selected "Valentino" performed by Cadillac as for the Eurovision Song Contest 1986.
 The members of the band were José María Guzmán, Pedro Agustín Sánchez, and Daniel Jacques Louis.
 The song was written by Guzmán himself.
 The name of the song, the songwriter and performers were announced on 27 February 1986.

+Song

+"Valentino" is an up-tempo number with influences from synthpop, in which the protagonist describes his attempts to attract a woman.
+He describes the drinks and the atmosphere in the room of a hotel in Madrid for a good night.
+The song simultaneously serves as an ode to Italian film star Rudolph Valentino, often referred to as the original "Latin lover" – "couldn't have done it better...".
+The protagonist looks up to Valentino's charms and wants to "be the protagonist of his films".
+Cadillac also recorded an English version of the song under the same title.